-With a "personality onstage that is hard to resist", deemed a "true singing actress" and praised for "terrifically accurate, effortless sounding fioratura", Rachel is a versatile singer that is equally comfortable singing Broadway styles as well as her coloratura operatic repertoire.
-When participating in competitions that offer an award for "Audience Favorite", she has consistently won that honor (seven so far, and counting).
-Winning national and international competitions has done much to launch her career, resulting in her solo Carnegie Hall Debut in 2014, where her talents were first noticed by The Sorel Organization...(continue)
+Chicago-based soprano Rachel Sparrow is a "personality onstage that is hard to resist", deemed a "true singing actress" and praised for "terrifically accurate, effortless sounding fioratura".
+Rachel is equally comfortable singing Broadway styles as well as her coloratura operatic repertoire.
+When participating in competitions that offer an "Audience Favorite" award, she consistently wins that honor (seven so far).
+Rachel debuted at Carnegie Hall Debut in 2014, after winning 1st place in the Alexander & Buono where her talents were first noticed by The Sorel Organization...(continue)

 "Rachel Sparrow's Lucia performance was beautiful: vocally, musically.